JPFrancoia/JPFrancoia.github.io/index.md

 In 2017, I moved to Glasgow to join the group of
 <a href="http://www.chem.gla.ac.uk/cronin">Prof. Lee Cronin</a> as a
 PostDoc.
 I'm now a part of the "reactionware" team, which aims to digitize organic chemistry through, for example, 3D printed reactors.
-In my day to day work, I research new techniques to improve the capabilities of these reactors.
+In my day-to-day work, I research new techniques to improve the capabilities of these reactors.
 </p>